-Located in the Gulf of Naples, Sorrento is an enchanting hillside town that combines the best of the Campania region: beautiful nature, legendary history and delicious limoncello!
-Its close proximity to Naples makes it the ideal destination for a day trip, and it is often visited alongside the other magical towns of the Amalfi Coast.
+Located in the Gulf of Naples, Sorrento is an enchanting hillside town that combines the best of the Campania region: beautiful nature, legendary history, and delicious limoncello!
+Its close proximity to Naples makes it the ideal destination for a day trip, and it's often visited alongside the other magical towns of the Amalfi Coast.

 What to see in Sorrento?

 Sorrento is a true jewel in Italy's already sparkling crown, and visitors need only set foot in the coastal town to be captivated by its beauty.
 We recommend making sure you stop at the following monuments and landmarks:

 - Duomo: first constructed in the 11th century and rebuilt some 400 years later, Sorrento Cathedral is a Romanesque-style church filled with history and impressive frescoes.

 - Corso Italia: lively and full of tourists and locals alike at any time of the day or night, Corso Italia is Sorrento's main thoroughfare, where you'll find many of the town's most popular shops and restaurants.

 - Viewpoint on Via Capo or in Villa Communale Park: get the most spectacular view over the bay and Mount Vesuvius from these peaceful viewpoints.

 - Piazza Tasso: Sorrento's main square is the perfect place to immerse yourself in daily life and grab a drink or a gelato while people watching!